loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 author: gagan93
 ---

 We have our web backend in Ruby on rails, and we use many gems for different purposes.
 One such useful gem is **[whenever](https://github.com/javan/whenever)**.
 We have thousands of cronjobs running per day.
 As our system scaled, it was essential to make sure that cronjobs run in the expected time.
 For, e.g., if a cronjob has to run every hour, we must make sure that cron runs in less than an hour.
 To avoid multiple copies of cron, whenever providers a [solution](https://github.com/javan/whenever/wiki/Exclusive-cron-task-lock-with-flock) using linux file locks.
-Though whenever provided a very clean syntax for defining and deploying cronjobs, there was no insight on what’s going on.
+Though whenever provided a very clean syntax for defining and deploying cronjobs, there was no insight on what is going on.
 So we started building a simple in-house solution.

 ## What we wanted to build